doublesecretagency/craft-notifier/docs/messages/skip.md

 Ultimately, if `skipMessage` is encountered for all recipients, no messages will be sent out.
 :::

-## Practical Examples

-Here are a few arbitrary examples of how you might skip a message...

 :::warning Use the Special Variables
 There are a wide variety of [special variables](/messages/variables) available in your Twig template, which can be used to help determine whether a particular message or recipient should be skipped.
 :::

+## Examples

+A few arbitrary examples of how you might skip a message...

 **Only send a message when the field value changes**